emmekappaa/TimeTrackingTool/README.md

 The account **Dario Rossi** already has some pre-entered TimeLogs up to the date **26/01/2025**.
 The account **Luigi Rossi** has no TimeLogs and has been used to verify the functionality of the project assignment system.

+## Application Screenshots

+Here are some screenshots of the application:

 ![login](https://github.com/user-attachments/assets/5ffb80f9-b936-47c3-b92a-d39fdcd3e263)

 ![home](https://github.com/user-attachments/assets/d5bb82f7-bcba-46c5-aff3-3990551f0c1b)